Styling

 # with existing formkit.theme file in your project root

-> npx formkit theme
+> npx formkit@latest theme

 ?
 Found local theme file for <themeName>, edit this theme? › (Y/n)